-Magdalena Eriksson was in the Sweden side which reached the quarter-finals of the Women's World Cup by winning 1-0 against Canada; Chelsea’s former goalkeeper saved a penalty to maintain their lead.
+Magdalena Eriksson's Sweden have reached the quarter-finals of the Women's World Cup after winning 1-0 against Canada; Chelsea’s former no.1 saved a terrific penalty to keep their lead.

 It was a closely-fought affair tonight in the French capital of Paris between Sweden, ninth in FIFA’s rankings and Canada who are fifth.
 Sweden who have reached the knockout phase of the competition in seven of their past eight finals got the victory and sealed a place in the last-eight for the first time in eight years.